agorischek/verify-repo/README.md

 ```

 `run` discovers every `*.verify.ts`/`*.verify.js` file, loads them, and executes all
 checks in parallel.
-A non-zero exit (or thrown `RepoTestsFailedError`) indicates a failure.
+A non-zero exit (or thrown `RepoVerificationFailedError`) indicates a failure.

 ## Authoring plugins